treojs/treo/Readme.md

 ## TODO

-  - finish 0.1.0 version
+  - share db connection and manage migrations smoothly
+  - add docs and api description
   - use indexes, not only primary key
   - use ranges and cursors
-  - share db connection and manage migrations smoothly
-  - add docs and api description

 ## Development